N-15 National Highway

 The N–15 or National Highway 15 is a 240-kilometre-long national highway in Pakistan.
-It connects the city of Mansehra in Pakistan's Khyber Pakhtunkhwa province to the city of Chilas in the administrative territory of Gilgit–Baltistan.
-It is often used as a bypass for the Karakoram Highway (N–35) and is popular amongst tourists who visit Naran and its surrounding region.
+It connects the city of Mansehra in Khyber Pakhtunkhwa province to the city of Chilas in Gilgit-Baltistan through Kaghan Valley and Babusar Pass.
+The last 60 km section lies in Gilgit-Baltistan, rest being in Hazara Division.
+It is often used as a bypass for the Karakoram Highway (N–35) and is popular amongst tourists who visit Naran and surrounding region.